Google Penalty Recovery

 Violation: paid links

-One of the best ways to improve your Google ranking is to link your site to your site.
+One of the best ways to improve your Google ranking is to link pages on your site to other pages on your site.
 These inbound links suggest to your search engine that your site needs and trust.

 JC Penney paid for external websites, creating thousands of links to their websites, making the top search results from “dress” to the strange “solo curtains”.